 What is your background in education?

 Having attended school and college in Cornwall, completing A Levels in Maths, History and Physics, I didn’t venture too far away from home to complete my maths degree at the University of Plymouth.
 During my time there, I was given the opportunity to take part in the student associate scheme, offering a 3-week placement at a local school to give a taster of what teaching involved.
 My positive experience of this prompted me to sign up to Cornwall SCITT teacher training, based at Truro College, completing placements at Wadebridge and Fowey.
-I was very fortunate to secure a job at Truro College before the end of my training year and have been there ever since!
+I was very fortunate to secure a job at Truro College before the end of my training year.

 What inspired you to pursue a career in education?